mike-rao/FPL-Assistant/README.md

 - Fetching Players - the /players endpoint retrieves player data from the database for frontend display.
 - Predicting Player Points - the /predict-pts endpoint predicts the amount of points a player will score the next week using a machine learning model trained on player statistics.
 - Generating Transfers - the /suggest-transfers endpoint calculates optimal transfer suggestions using hash maps, sorted lists, and a greedy algorithm to bring in the best net of predicted points.
+- Search for FPL teams - the /search-fpl-teams endpoint utilizes [fplbot.app](https://www.fplbot.app/) to search for existing FPL teams by manager name.
+- Load FPL team - the /load-fpl-team endpoint uses [fplform.com](https://fplform.com/) to find the players and load in the selected FPL team into the frontend.

 ## Machine Learning Integration